esp8266/Arduino/doc/esp8266wifi/generic-class.rst

 ``WiFi.softAP()``.

 This change is harmless with standard sketches: Calls to ``WiFi.mode()`` do enable radio as usual.
-It also smooths current spikes at boot and also decreases DHCP stress.
+It also smooths current spikes at boot and decreases DHCP stress.

 Legacy behavior can be restored by calling ``enableWiFiAtBoot()`` from anywhere in the code (it is a weak void function intended to play with the